Notes: What is success? And how do we evaluate it?

 your best and satisfying but not efficacious;

 your best and efficacious but not satisfying; your best, satisfying, and efficacious.

 In this scheme of things, an artefact may be judged a failure when it is neither your best, nor satisfying, nor efficacious.
-Sometimes, an artefact’s effectualness either ensues or diminishes years after its making.
+However, sometimes an artefact’s effectualness either ensues or diminishes years after its making.

 Following this rumination, I completed my response to the draft chapters of the PhD Art History (which I’d begun on Saturday), mixed down Matt.
 20.12, and began processing files for Matt.
 20.13:

-Today, the primary task is to forward the current Art/Sound; the secondary task is to further develop Handboard 2, and restructure Pedalboard 4 to serve as Handboard 3 also; the tertiary task is to fix several glitches with my analogue-digital interface; and the quaternary task is sound file processing.
+Today, the primary task is to forward the current Art/Sound; the secondary task is to further develop Handboard 2, and restructure Pedalboard IV to serve as Handboard 3 also; the tertiary task is to fix several glitches with my analogue-digital interface; and the quaternary task is sound- file processing.

 I have a plan-chest draw full of power supply units.
 This is half of them: